SWA trophy winners 2024 recap. Could you be one of our 2025 winners?

-We are delighted to announce the trophy-winning wines from this year’s Sommelier Wine Awards, presented to a very select group of wines that our judges felt represented the ‘best in class’ in their respective categories.
+Back in July, we were delighted to announce the trophy-winning wines from this year's Sommelier Wine Awards.
+These were presented to a very select group of wines that our judges felt represented the 'best in class' in their respective categories during the 2024 judging process.

 In our House Wine category (for wines with a trade price of £10 and under), there were some strong contenders from the south of France, Rioja and Italian regions in particular.
 But the House White Wine of the Year trophy goes to Calmel & Joseph’s Villa Blanche Chardonnay 2023 from the Languedoc (£9.18 @ LWC Drinks).
 Noble Rot’s Stephanie Wangui remarked on its “great tension, with well-integrated acidity and ripe yet well-balanced fruit”, while Isa Bal MS felt that “a lot of care has been taken to make something that is enjoyable, and for the price point it offers very good drinking”.